 Make and hang paper snowflakes.

-Make a new snowflake each day and write the corresponding day number on it.
+Make a new snowflake each day and write the corresponding date number on it.
 Hang the snowflakes in a window or string them along a ribbon.

 Put together a Christmas-themed puzzle.

 Each day, open a box containing 42 puzzle pieces.
-Put those pieces together to form one section of the puzzle.
+Put those pieces together to form one section of this Christmas countdown puzzle.

 Then, over the course of the month, put the 24 little puzzles together to form one big scene.